andrewgazelka/hyperion/README.md

 number of players.
 The overhead of thread synchronization dominates the performance profile, resulting in relatively stable tick times even as the player count increases significantly.

-The primary burden relies on the proxy, which can be horizontally scaled.
+The primary burden relies on our proxy that can be horizontally scaled.
+A lot of logic including regional multicasting is done in the proxy.

 ![image](https://github.com/user-attachments/assets/92448a00-43e3-4be6-ba52-1e348b3c7e49)